Storms, heavy rains result in flooding, road closures; shelter opened in Okmulgee

 Eufaula recorded 3.27 inches of rain Monday as of 5 p.m., according to the Mesonet.

-A flash flood watch remained in effect for much of southeast Oklahoma through Tuesday morning, including Latimer, LeFlore, Pittsburg, Pushmataha and Sequoyah counties.
+A flash flood watch remained in effect for much of southeastern Oklahoma, including Latimer, LeFlore, Pittsburg, Pushmataha and Sequoyah counties, through Tuesday morning.

 The forecast was for continued rain chances in the Tulsa area on Tuesday, with a gradual drying and warming trend by later in the week.